daleiyang/LockFreeHashTable/README.md

 ## Performance test report [[PerfTestingResults.xlsx]](https://github.com/daleiyang/LockFreeHashTable/raw/master/CASHashTable/PerfTestingResults.xlsx) summary

 ### Test Case One:
-### Data is selected at RANDOM.
-10 ¡°read¡± processes, 10 ¡°update¡± processes and t0¡°delete¡± processes are started and ended at the same time.
+Data is selected at RANDOM.
+10 ¡°read¡± processes, 10 ¡°update¡± processes and 10 "delete¡± processes are started and ended at the same time.

 #### Test result for 10 ¡°read¡± processes